Creating a Historic Loss Assessment, Part 1: Native history and land dispossession

 Value of Dispossessed Lands

-Using the total acres of patented land in Colorado, NLAP calculated the dollar value of dispossessed Native lands.
+Using the total acres of patented land in Colorado (calculated above), NLAP calculated the dollar value of dispossessed Native lands.
 These calculations were for both market and assessed value, for the value of the land at the time it was taken (cession dates) and for value in the present day.
-See the dashboards developed for these calculations below.
+The dashboards below, developed by NLAP for the TREC, can be viewed on pages 41-18 of the Historic Loss Assessment.

 The 2021 estimated market value of these lands is $1,166,708,844,839.
-Our estimate for the market value of these lands at their time of cession is $6,857,720,735.
+The estimated market value of these lands at their time of cession is $6,857,720,735.
 These calculations were state-specific and complex enough that a brief summary here is not sufficient to explain them.
 If you have questions about calculating the value of dispossessed lands, please contact us at info@nativeland.info.

 This blog post is part of a series that documents our processes in creating a Historic Loss Assessment.
 To receive notification when the next post in the series (loss of life and extraction of minerals) is shared, join our mailing list at the bottom of this page.
 If you have any questions or would like our help creating your own assessment, contact us at info@nativeland.info.